The stunning pre-classical ancient city of Altun Há

 Most people visiting Altun Há begin the journey in Belize’s largest city, Belize City.
 Unless you have already pre-purchased a tour to Altun Há from aboard a cruise ship, finding a reputable tour guide can be a little tricky.
 If you are interested in visiting, I would highly recommend doing a little research and booking a tour online instead of just showing up in Belize City looking for tours.
 I hate to generalize, but there are lots of sketchy folks offering tours in the city.

-Safety aside, renting taxis to get around to archaeological sites in Belize can also get quite expensive, so again, I highly recommend planning ahead.
+Safety aside, renting taxis to get around to archaeological sites in Belize can also get quite expensive, so make sure to plan ahead.
 Entrance to Altun Há is 5 USD or 10 Belizean dollars.